jundalisay/superb/content/en/research/einstein/relativity/section-12.md

 of a metre.

 The rigid rod is thus shorter when in motion than when at rest, and the more quickly it is moving, the shorter is the rod.
-For the velocity `v = c`  we should have=
+For the velocity `v = c`  we should have:

 ``` elixir
 √ (1 − (v2/c2)) = 0